 The graduate program in Art and Archaeology is a five-year program.
 This five-year period is referred to as “regular enrollment.”
 Graduate study is carried out within one of six broad fields: 1) Ancient, 2) Byzantine and Medieval, 3) Renaissance and Baroque, 4) Modern and Contemporary, 5) East Asian, and 6) African.

 Students in the Ancient field and East Asian field will take a total of 15 courses.
 In the Ancient field, these 15 courses must include all Ancient art/archeology courses offered in four of the first five terms of a student's enrollment.
 Some of these Ancient courses may be audited, with the approval of the student's adviser.
-The 15 courses must also include : ART 502 (a no-credit course), ART 500 or 501 (whichever is offered first during a student's enrollment), and one non-Western course.
+The 15 courses must also include : ART 502 (a no-credit course), ART 500, and one non-Western course.
 Those working in Greek and Roman fields will take both Greek and Roman History Proseminars (offered in Classics); and at least one 300-level literature course in Classics (i.e., a text-based course in either Greek or Latin literature).

 All other students will normally take four full semesters of coursework totalling 12 courses.
 One half of all courses must be at the 400-level or higher.
 If a graduate student chooses to take a 200- or 300-level course within the department, the course will be designated as a graduate reading course (700-level).
 If a student chooses to take a 200-level course outside of the department, the student must show that they are performing at the graduate level.
 Students are expected to take courses with each faculty member within their particular field of specialization.
-Students not in the Ancient and East Asian fields are required to take ART 500 or ART 501 at the first opportunity either course is offered.
+Students in all fields are required to take ART 500.
 In their first two years in the program, all graduate students, in all areas of study, are required to register for and participate (*/No Credit) in the Graduate Seminar (ART 502).
 This will meet on the mornings following talks given by speakers in the department's lecture series.
 These seminars will focus on topics (and/or readings) chosen by our invited lecturers.
 Attendance at both the lectures and the seminars is a requirement.
 Students are encouraged to consult with their advisers in selecting classes in other departments or at other institutions.

 Students in all fields except Ancient and East Asian must satisfy the department’s language requirements by passing a reading proficiency exam as soon as possible after enrolling, standing for at least one exam early in the first term, and completing all language requirements before taking the general examination.
 Students will be expected to take one of the exams offered by the Department of German and the Department of French and Italian each fall semester; other relevant language exams are arranged through the department.
 The graduate secretary will inform students when the language tests will be held.
 An examination from another institution does not fulfill the Princeton requirement.